pallets/flask/docs/foreword.rst

 object relational mappers, form validation, upload handling, various open authentication technologies and more.

-However Flask is not much code and built in a very solid foundation and with that very easy to adapt for large applications.
+However Flask is not much code and it is built on a very solid foundation and with that it is very easy to adapt for large applications.
 If you are interested in that, check out the :ref:`becomingbig` chapter.

 If you are curious about the Flask design principles, head over to the